jaspereb/Retinanet-Tutorial/README.md

 # Retinanet-Tutorial
 This is a tutorial created for the sole purpose of helping you quickly and easily train an object detector for your own dataset.
 It is an improvement over my [previous tutorial](https://github.com/jaspereb/FasterRCNNTutorial) which used the now outdated FasterRCNN network and tensorflow.
-This tutorial makes use of keras and tensorboard.
+This tutorial makes use of keras, tensorflow and tensorboard.

 ![Sample Detections](assets/Splash.jpg)